Two words that stopped a support ticket flood

 Ideation and design

-The average Malwarebytes customer installs the product because they need to remove malware that’s already on their computer, as opposed to proactively protecting their computer.
-They’re scared and they have little patience.
-They need to be certain they’re making the right choice.
+The average Malwarebytes customer installs the product because they need to remove malware that's already on their computer, not as a proactive measure.
+They're scared and have little patience.
+They need to be certain they're making the right choice.
+Facing any uncertainty, they will drop out and call support.

 Further iteration